mathieu-charbonnel/mathieu-charbonnel.github.io/_posts/2020-09-03-GAN-for-tumor-prediction.md

 ---
 layout: post
-title: "Mahieu Charbonnel, GAN for tumor prediction"
+title: "GAN for tumor prediction"
 date: 2020-09-03
 ---
 This project aims to predict brain glioma growth from a baseline MRI.
 It builds upon